 Meet our Local Governing Body

-You can contact the Chair of our Local Governing Body by emailing firstname.lastname@example.org, or by writing to Jenny c/o Ladybarn Primary School.
+Being a Councillor takes up much of my spare time.
+However I do also enjoy travel, reading, the cinema and music.
+I try to keep fit and am currently learning to swim.
+You can contact the Chair of our Local Governing Body by emailing firstname.lastname@example.org, or by writing to Chris c/o Ladybarn Primary School.

 Lisa Vyas, Executive Headteacher

 I am Executive Headteacher working across the Kingsway Community Trust and have been a National Leader of Education since 2006.
 I have a strong commitment to working in Manchester and have taught in this area for the whole of my teaching career.
 I became headteacher at Ladybarn in 1998 and Green End in 2007, taking it from special measures within 7 months.
 I was in the first cohort of Primary school improvement partners and I have also mentored future headteachers through the Manchester Aspiring Leaders programme.
 I have a passion for working in urban schools to raise aspiration and self-belief of children and their families.